-My beloved brothers and sisters: It was almost eight years ago that I had the privilege of addressing an audience at the Brigham Young University about “Education for Eternity.”
-Some things were said then that I believe, then and now, about the destiny of this unique university.
+My beloved brothers and sisters: It was almost eight years ago that I had the privilege of addressing an audience at the Brigham Young University about “Education for Eternity.”1 Some things were said then that I believe, then and now, about the destiny of this unique university.
 I shall refer to several of those ideas again, combining them with some fresh thoughts and impressions I have concerning Brigham Young University as it enters its second century.

 I am grateful to all who made possible the Centennial Celebration for the Brigham Young University, including those who have developed the history of this university in depth.
 A centennial observance is appropriate, not only to renew our ties with the past, but also to review and reaffirm our goals for the future.
 My task is to talk about BYU’s second century.
 Though my comments will focus on Brigham Young University, it is obvious to all of us here that the university is, in many ways, the center of the Church Educational System.
-President McKay described the university as “the hub of the Church educational wheel.”
-Karl G. Maeser described the Brigham Young Academy as “the parent trunk of the great education banyan tree,” and recently it has been designated “the flagship.”
-However it is stated, the centrality of this university to the entire system is a very real fact of life.
+President David O. McKay described the university as “the hub of the Church educational wheel.”2 Karl G. Maeser described the Brigham Young Academy as “the parent trunk of a great educational banyan tree,”3 and recently it has been designated “the flagship.”4 However it is stated, the centrality of this university to the entire system is a very real fact of life.
 What I say to you, therefore, must take note of things beyond the borders of this campus, but not beyond its influence.
 We must ever keep firmly in mind the needs of those ever-increasing numbers of LDS youth in other places in North America and in other lands who cannot attend this university, whose needs are real, and who represent, in fact, the majority of LDS college and university students.